ZIYU-DEEP/RL-Reading-Group/README.md

 ## 3. RL & Information Theory
 > The high-level idea of this line of work is probably that: we can learn efficiently just through a latent (low-dimensional) representation of the environment.
 The theoretical framework can trace back to Claude Shannon's communication system and rate-distortion theory.
-This may also connects to the state representation learning of RL.
+It may also connects to the state representation learning of RL.

 **World Models** [[link](https://arxiv.org/abs/1803.10122)] [[code](https://github.com/hardmaru/WorldModelsExperiments)] \
 David Ha, Jürgen Schmidhuber\